n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 Learned today that all my samples in my run on friday were too small.
 This leads me to believe that I should really be raising all my samples in 50 uL ethyl acetate to start with and I can go up if necessary.

-I left out the samples that I was blowing down
+I left out the samples that I was blowing down since Friday so hopefully this didn't mess anything up.